 RETENTION BETWEEN TOOLS/GEAR AND ANCHOR POINTS

-Tethering is the retention of the tools and equipment being used to the anchor points that hold them.
-This is often achieved through the use of a tool lanyard.
+Tethering is the retention of the tools and equipment to the anchor points that hold them.
+This is often achieved through use of a tool lanyard.
 These lanyards should have the proper connections on each end for the tools and anchors being used.
-They should also be made with a shock absorbing design whenever possible.
+They should also be made with a shock-absorbing design whenever possible.

 TOPPED PRODUCT SOLUTIONS

-Any object, large or small, that falls from its previous position, excluding people.
-Ex: Tools, PPE, equipment and structures.
+Any object, large or small, that falls from its previous position (excluding people), e.g. tools, PPE, equipment and structures.

-Any object that falls from a stationary position under its own weight.
-Like a handle snapping off a hoisted contractor’s bucket.
+Any object that falls from a stationary position under its own weight, such as a handle snapping off a hoisted contractor's bucket.

 Any object that falls as a result of a secondary force, like a worker dropping a tool or accidentally kicking an item off a ledge.